thegadget-eth/pulseSurvey/README.md

 # RnPulse Discord bot

-This the official RnDAO Repository
+This is the official RnPulse discord bot Repository

 ## Available scripts